 (The remaining part of the story is taken from the Bhagavata Purana.)

 Therefore, King Paunḍraka sent a messenger to Lord Krishna at Dvaraka.
 On Paundraka’s behalf, the messenger said, “I am the one and only Lord Vasudeva, and there is no other.
 It is I who have descended to this world to show mercy to the living beings.
-Therefore, give up your false name and give up my symbols, which out of foolishness you now carry, and take shelter of me.
+Therefore, give up your false name and give up my symbols, which out of foolishness you now carry, and take shelter with me.
 If you do not, then you must face me in the battle.”

 Lord Krishna told the messenger to relay a message to his master, “You fool, I will indeed let loose the weapons you boast of in this way.
 When you lie dead, O fool, your face covered by vultures, herons, and vata birds, you will become the shelter of dogs.”